CoderTylor/FL-TP/README.md

 Torchvision

 Data

-The data set will be open source after the paper is published, or it can be downloaded from the official website of VeRemi(https://veremi-dataset.github.io/)
+The data set will be open source after the paper is published, or it can be downloaded from the official website of VeRemi(https://veremi-dataset.github.io/), and generated in the makedata folder.

 Running the experiments